-SaaS Productivity in Today’s AI World
+SaaS Productivity in AI World

 Artificial intelligence is profoundly altering software engineering within SaaS organisations, shifting the baseline from manual coding to automated task execution and architectural orchestration.
 While AI assistants and agents yield average individual task productivity gains of 15% to 30%, their holistic impact on SaaS engineering velocity introduces a "productivity paradox" regarding software quality and maintenance.